Commonwealth Day | राष्ट्रमंडल दिवस

 Commonwealth Day Theme

 Every year a specific theme is chosen for Commonwealth Day.
-The 2021 theme is ‘Delivering a Common Future: Connecting, Innovating, Transforming‘.
+The 2021 theme was ‘Delivering a Common Future: Connecting, Innovating, Transforming‘.

 On the basis of that theme, the focus is on the activities to be done during the coming year under the leadership of the governments and Commonwealth organizations of the countries joining the Commonwealth.
 For this, the representatives of civil society of the countries joining the Commonwealth first choose some subject and give their advice on it.
 Then any one subject is agreed upon.
 After this, it is approved by the Commonwealth chief ‘Queen’, and then the subject becomes final.